0xPolygon/polygon-docs/docs/pos/operate-node/delegate/delegator-faq.md

 ### How many transactions do I need to pay for gas when I do a "move stake"?

-The Move Stake is a single transaction only.
-All transactions would be on the Ethereum Blockchain so you would need to spend some ETH while doing the Move Stake transaction.
+The move stake is a single transaction only.
+All transactions are on the Ethereum blockchain so you will spend some ETH to make the transaction.